Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

-We revisit, from our probabilist point of view, the seminal works of Wilson and Cowan for finite-populations networks~\cite{wilson-cowan:72} and neuronal tissue~\cite{wilson-cowan:73}, and the neural fields with propagation delays~\cite{venkov-coombes-etal:07}.
-In the work of Wilson and Cowan, the authors emphasized the importance of the presence of delays in the dynamics, a feature which has long been overlooked in the neuroscience community, but that has recently proved essential to shape cortical activity~\cite{roxin-brunel-etal:05,roxin-montbrio:11,coombes-laing:09}.
-In that model, the state of each neuron is described by a scalar quantity representing the voltage of each neuron, assumed to have a linear intrinsic dynamics $G_{\alpha}(t,x)=-x/\theta_{\alpha} +I_{\alpha}(t)$ (respectively $G(r,t,x)=-x/\theta(r) +I(r,t)$ in the spatially extended case), that interact through their mean firing rate which is given by a sigmoidal transform of the voltage variable.
-The delayed interactions are written as a sum over all neurons of a synaptic coefficient only depending on the populations the interacting neurons belong to and a sigmoidal transform of the pre-synaptic neuron (the one sending a current), $b_{\alpha\gamma}(x,y)=J_{\alpha\gamma}S_{\gamma}(y)$ (resp. $b(r,r',x,y)=J(r,r')S(r',y)$).
-The functions $S_{\gamma}(x)$ and $S(r,x)$ are assumed uniformly bounded and uniformly Lipschitz-continuous with respect to $x$.
-We enrich the model by taking into account intrinsic noise, i.e. that each neurons integrates a stochastic current driven by a Brownian motion, with a diffusion coefficient $g_{\alpha}(t,x)=\lambda_{\alpha}(t)$ (resp. $g(r,t)=\lambda(r,t)$).
-We also consider that the interconnection weights are noisy, as done in section~\ref{sec:MathSetting}, and specify the function $\beta_{\alpha\gamma}(x,y)=\sigma_{\alpha\gamma} S_{\gamma}(y)$ (resp. $\beta(r,r',x,y)=\sigma(r,r') S(r',y)$).
-These models clearly satisfy the assumptions of theorems~\ref{thm:PropagationChaosSummary} and \ref{thm:PropagationChaosSpaceSummary}, and we use these to derive a stochastic version of their equations as the number of neurons tends to infinity.
-In order to simplify further our analysis, we will assume that the delay measures $\eta_{\alpha\gamma}(u)$ and $\mu_{\alpha,\gamma}(u)$ (respectively $\eta(r,r',u)$ and $\mu(r,r',u)$) are Dirac measures at fixed times $\tau_{\alpha\gamma}$ (respectively at $\tau(r,r')$, which generally can be considered to be $\Vert r-r'\Vert_{\Gamma}/c$ where $c$ would the transport velocity in the axons).
+We now apply the theory exposed to revisit from a probabilistic viewpoint Wilson and Cowan firing-rate approach~\cite{wilson-cowan:72,wilson-cowan:73,venkov-coombes-etal:07}.
+In that model, the state of each neuron is described by a scalar quantity representing the voltage of each neuron, assumed to have a linear intrinsic dynamics $G(r,t,x)=-x/\theta(r) +I(r,t)$ where $\theta(r)$ is the characteristic time of the membrane potential and $I(r,t)$ the deterministic external input received by the neurons.
+They receive noisy input driven by a Brownian motion, with a diffusion coefficient $g(r,t)=\Lambda(r,t)$, and interact through their mean firing rate assumed to be a sigmoidal transform of the voltage variable.
+The delayed interactions are written as a sum over all neurons of a synaptic coefficient only depending on the populations the interacting neurons belong to and a sigmoidal transform of the pre-synaptic neuron (the one sending a current), $b(r,r',x,y)=J(r,r')S(r',y)$.
+The functions $S(r,x)$ are assumed uniformly bounded and uniformly Lipschitz-continuous with respect to $x$.
+We also consider that the interconnection weights are noisy, and specify the function $\beta(r,r',x,y)=\sigma(r,r') S(r',y)$.
+This model is a relatively simple case of the general study reviewed in section~\ref{sec:MathBack} and clearly satisfies the regularity conditions of~\cite{touboulNeuralfields:11}.
+In order to simplify further our analysis, we will assume that the delay measures $\eta_{\alpha\gamma}(u)$ and $\mu_{\alpha,\gamma}(u)$ (respectively $\eta(r,r',u)$ and $\mu(r,r',u)$) are Dirac measures at fixed times $\tau(r,r')$, which generally can be considered to be $\Vert r-r'\Vert_{\Gamma}/c + d$ where $c$ would the transport velocity in the axons and $d$ the typical time of the synapse.